ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 code from top to bottom, and that the final program is executed from top to bottom too.
-The first statement is indeed true, for that reason it can be necessary to declare a function at the top, and define it below, as we can not call a [proc] before it is declared or defined.
+The first statement is indeed true, for that reason it can be necessary to declare a function at the top, and define it below, as we can not call a `proc` before it is declared or defined.

-For the program execution, we have to know that [procs] are only executed when we call them.
-That is, when we write a [proc] at the top of our source code, then that [proc] is processed by the compiler, but it is not executed during program runtime before we call it.
-Actually, as the Nim compiler supports \"death code removal\", code of procedures that we never call would not make it into our final executable at all.
+For the program execution, we have to know that `procs` are only executed when we call them.
+That is, when we write a `proc` at the top of our source code, then that `proc` is processed by the compiler, but it is not executed during program runtime before we call it.
+Actually, as the Nim compiler supports "death code removal", code of procedures that we never call would not make it into our final executable at all.